SjurSutterudSagen/home-ops/README.md

 - Flux `HelmRelease` and `Kustomization` diffs w/ [flux-local](https://github.com/allenporter/flux-local)

 Does this sound cool to you?
 If so, continue to read on! 👇

+> [!TIP]
+> **High-Performance Setup:** If you have high-speed direct connections between your nodes, check out the [Dual Network Setup Guide](./DUAL-NETWORK-SETUP.md) for optimal performance configuration.

 ## 🚀 Let's Go!